Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \paragraph{ML}

-A first glance at Figure \ref{fig:overall-runtime-all-ML}, which displays the cactus plots regarding all six measures wrt.\ the ML data set, immediately reveals that the latter appears to be more challenging than the SRS data set (see Figure \ref{fig:overall-runtime-all-RAN}).
-To begin with, there are significantly more timeouts across the three approaches wrt.\ all six inconsistency measures.
-To be precise, the ASP approaches time out in $4317$ out of $11{,}520$ cases ($37.47$\,\%), the SAT approaches time out in $7760$ cases ($67.36$\,\%), and the naive approaches in $9831$ cases ($85.34$\,\%) (see Table \ref{tab:cumulative-runtimes} for more detailed information regarding the numbers of timeouts as well as cumulative runtimes).
+A first glance at the ML part of Table \ref{tab:cumulative-runtimes} immediately reveals that this data set appears to be more challenging than the SRS data set, as there are significantly more timeouts across the three approaches wrt.\ all six inconsistency measures.
+To be precise, the ASP approaches time out in $3666$ out of $11{,}520$ cases ($31.82$\,\%), the SAT approaches time out in $7760$ cases ($67.36$\,\%), and the naive approaches in $9831$ cases ($85.34$\,\%).
 Thus, overall, the relationships between the approaches are again similar to those for the SRS data set---the ASP approaches achieve the strongest results, the naive ones, as expected, the weakest.

-Particularly noticeable are the results regarding the three distance-based measures (see Figure \ref{fig:overall-runtime-all-ML-maxdalal}--\ref{fig:overall-runtime-all-ML-hitdalal}).
+Particularly noticeable are the results regarding the three distance-based measures.
 The naive methods did not solve a single instance for any one of the three measures within the time limit.
 The SAT approaches did not yield any results for $\imdalal$ and $\isdalal$ either; only for $\ihdalal$, a total of $770$ instances could be solved.
-Although the ASP approaches could return a number of inconsistency values wrt.\ $\imdalal$ and $\ihdalal$, the approach for $\isdalal$ timed out in all cases, just like the SAT-based and naive versions.
+The ASP approach was the only one that could actually solve a number of instances for both $\imdalal$ and $\isdalal$.